-Margareta Kern is an interdisciplinary visual artist and lecturer in photography at Falmouth University, based in London and Cornwall.
-Her research-led practice explores the relationship between aesthetics and politics, using photography, video, animation and critical writing to make visible contestations and contradictions involved in its interplay.
+Margareta Kern is a visual artist and lecturer in photography at Falmouth University, based in London and Cornwall, originally from Bosnia-Herzegovina.
+Working at the intersection of artist moving image and documentary, her research-led practice explores the relationship between aesthetics and politics, making visible contestations and contradictions involved in its interplay.
 Continue reading here.

 14th June – 22nd July 2017

 Margareta Kern, Božena Končić Badurina & Duga Mavrinac, Bosiljka Schedlich

 Gallery Nova, Zagreb, curated by WHW.

 On Wednesday 14th June at 18h, Margareta Kern will be in conversation with Bosiljka Schedlich, whose words are re-enacted in the video GUESTures, and whose own exhibition from 1987 about the 'guest worker' women in Berlin will also be shown.
 Further info (in Croatian) here.

 Poetics and Politics of Documentary: a documentary research symposium

 2 - 4th June 2017, Sussex University, UK

 This symposium provides a rare and valuable opportunity to theorise documentary practice and to engage in dynamic discussion about documentary at the intersections between technology, aesthetics and ideology.
 This third edition of Poetics and Politics of Documentary will continue to explore the key themes of poetic praxis, with a particular emphasis this year on the theme “Beyond Empathy.”

 19 Nov 2016 - 12th Feb 2017